angarsky/diveintopython/learn/file_handling/text_files.md

 ### How to Get Python Output in Text File

 If you want to save the output of your Python code into a text file, you can use the `open()` function in Python.
-Here are two examples:

 ```python
 output = "Hello, world!"